 Services that are covered for you What you must pay when you get these services Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
 There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
 In-Home Support Services Benefit Up to a \$200 credit every year.
 This benefit provides assistance with general tasks such as errands, light housekeeping, accompaniment to appointments, technology assistance, and setting appointments.
-Please contact the plan for more details. \$0 copayment Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+Please contact the plan for more details. \$0 copayment Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
 Deductible applies.
-You pay the 2024 Original Medicare cost-sharing amounts. \$1,632 deductible; \$0 copayment each day for days 1 to 60; \$408 copayment each day for days 61 to 90; \$816 copayment each day for days 91 to 150 (lifetime reserve days).
+You pay the 2024 Original Medicare cost-sharing amounts.
+These are the 2023 cost-sharing amounts and may change for 2024. \$1,600 deductible; \$0 copayment each day for days 1 to 60; \$400 copayment each day for days 61 to 90; \$800 copayment each day for days 91 to 150 (lifetime reserve days).